This article covers:

 If an employee’s shift extends at least three hours over their regular shift, they may be entitled to a second 30-minute meal break.
 This meal period must be scheduled within five hours of the end of the first meal period.

-However, note that these meal breaks are not paid for unless an employee is required to carry out job duties throughout the meal break, stay on-call, or if the nature of the job causes an interruption during the meal break.
+However, note that these meal breaks are not paid for unless an employee is required to carry out their job duties throughout the meal break, stay on-call, or if the nature of the job causes an interruption during the meal break.
 Furthermore, meal breaks can be waived with mutual agreement between the employer and the employee.

 What are Washington Breastfeeding Laws?